SuzieP/Portfolio/README.md

 # Data Analysis Personal Projects - Sotiria (Suzie) Papantoni
 ----------------
-Here are some of the independent data analysis and visualization projects I have undertaken to explore and showcase my skills:

 #### [1.
 Exploratory analysis and visualization of L&D survey data (records for 2018-2020 collected by Emerald Works UK) using Python.](https://nbviewer.jupyter.org/github/SuzieP/Portfolio/blob/master/EmeraldWorks%20L%26D%20survey%20analysis%20and%20dashboard.ipynb)
 ###### The dataset